Implementing Dependent Types in pi-forall: Putting it all together in a Haskell implementation

 Mixed in here, we also have a pattern for lambda expressions in checking mode:

-There are also several cases for practical reasons (annotations, source code positions, etc.) and a few cases for homework.
+Again there are several cases for practical reasons, plus cases for homework.
 Finally, the last case covers all other forms of checking mode, by calling inference mode and making sure that the inferred type is equal to the checked type.
 This case is the implementation of \rref{c-infer}.

 The function \texttt{aeq} ensures that the two types are alpha-equivalent.
 If they are not, it stops the computation and throws an error.